adafruit/Adafruit_Adalink/README.md

 Note that you will still need JLink and/or OpenOCD executables in your path--see the Install JLink and Install OpenOCD sections above.

+In addition you might need to manually install the [click](http://click.pocoo.org/5/) module.
+Using pip run `sudo pip install click` (omit sudo on Windows) to install this module, then try running adalink as describe above.

 ### Install from Source

 On Linux and MacOS run: